 I feel like shopping catalogs have been here since forever.
-Well, maybe not forever, but apparently they do go way back to the 15th century when they were first used by Venetian glass makers.
+Well, maybe not forever, but apparently, they do go way back to the 15th century when they were first used by Venetian glassmakers.
 Coming to more recent years, I still remember the fashion catalogs my mother used to get and how I would flip through them for hours and never get bored.
-They just had this way of introducing me to a whole new world of fabrics, color and different cuts where everything perfectly fitted beautiful models.
+They just had this way of introducing me to a whole new world of fabrics, color, and different cuts where everything perfectly fitted beautiful models.

-Even though printed shopping catalogs won’t die and have recently been brought back to attention by big retailers such as Barneys, Restoration Hardware, Anthropologie or J. Crew, I think we can all agree that online shopping catalogs are one of the best solutions out there if not the best since most businesses nowadays are dot-com ones.
+Even though printed shopping catalogs won’t die and have recently been brought back to attention by big retailers such as Barneys, Restoration Hardware, Anthropologie, or J. Crew, I think we can all agree that online shopping catalogs are one of the best solutions out there if not the best since most businesses nowadays are dot-com ones.
 Not to mention they are also cheaper and can reach more consumers faster than their traditional version.
 It’s hard to believe that online catalog shopping will ever disappear.

 In the quest for the perfect shopping catalog

-I don’t know if there is such thing as the perfect catalog, but what I do know is that when creating it, businesses should place themselves in their clients’ shoes.
+I don’t know if there is such a thing as the perfect catalog, but what I do know is that when creating it, businesses should place themselves in their clients’ shoes.
 Just like Rohit Deshpande, a professor of marketing at Harvard Business School, said, “with so much clutter and information overload, just getting attention is the hardest thing to do right now for brands.”

 I think that maybe the best attribute of a shopping catalog is that not only it presents some products, but it sort of allows businesses to tell a fuller narrative about their brand.
 No wonder why Anthropologie chose to name their catalog, “Journal”.

 Nowadays shopping catalogs have upgraded from just simply photos and descriptions to full-grade lifestyle publications, and offer the audience they’re targeted towards a 360° experience.
-The idea behind a well-designed shopping catalog is that people who flip one, should be totally immersed in the world of products the brand is trying to sell.
-Therefore, if someone wants to buy a dining table, they might also be interested in a table cloth, napkins, vases or maybe even chairs.
+The idea behind a well-designed shopping catalog is that people who flip one should be totally immersed in the world of products the brand is trying to sell.
+Therefore, if someone wants to buy a dining table, they might also be interested in a table cloth, napkins, vases, or maybe even chairs.
 So why not present them with a fully furnished dining room?

-Pottery Barn do, in my opinion, some of the best shopping catalogs as they offer so much inspiration for anyone interested in home decor.
+Pottery Barn does, in my opinion, some of the best shopping catalogs as they offer so much inspiration for anyone interested in home decor.
 Most of their catalogs feature stylish rooms that showcase Pottery Barn’s furniture, accessories, bedding, lighting, and accessories, all combined in such a smart way that it makes you want to buy everything.
 And shopping any of the items is just one click away.

 Why go digital?

 Maybe the right question should be why not go digital?
-Yes, print catalogs offer more of a sensory experience, but other than that, online shopping catalogs can provide the same benefits with less costs which also means lower risks.
+Yes, print catalogs offer more of a sensory experience, but other than that, online shopping catalogs can provide the same benefits with fewer costs which also means lower risks.
 And since online shopping is increasing dramatically with every year, what better way to meet your potential customers than in the online world.
-There are numerous platforms that provide options for businesses to create interactive PDFs which allow customers to flip through an online shopping catalog as if they had a copy in their hands.
-At Flipsnack you can easily create a stylish shopping catalog, either from scratch, using one of our templates or by uploading your own PDF.
+There are numerous platforms that provide options for businesses to create interactive PDFs that allow customers to flip through an online shopping catalog as if they had a copy in their hands.
+At Flipsnack you can easily create a stylish shopping catalog, either from scratch, using one of our templates, or by uploading your own PDF.
 Add a few shopping buttons and link them to your online shop where people can buy the product.
 You also have the option to sell the product right inside your catalog, by adding a shopping widget.
 Selling products directly through the pages of your online shopping catalogs is a smart e-commerce idea, as customers don’t have to leave your publication to go search for a product on your site.
 They can click and immediately buy what they see.
 It doesn’t get any easier than that!